 This degree is for those who wish to do research in their chosen field.
 Many concentrations involve earning a doctor of philosophy, such as religion, healthcare, and education.

 The four college degree levels involve in-depth study and take several years to complete.
-Not every career path requires a doctorate and many people still find success without having to earn their doctorate or master’s degree.
+Not every career path requires a doctorate and many people still land great jobs without having to earn their doctorate or master’s degree.

 Typically, people earn their bachelor’s degrees and don’t pursue a higher degree level unless they wish to advance their careers even further.